jeffersonfparil/CropGrowth.jl/paper.md

 # Summary

-`CropGrowth.jl` is a Julia package designed for simulating and fitting crop growth models using logistic curves.
-It provides tools for researchers and agronomists to analyze biomass accumulation over time, leveraging flexible parameterisation and statistical tools for model fitting.
+`CropGrowth.jl` is a Julia package for fitting crop growth models using logistic curves.
+It provides tools for researchers and agronomists to analyse crop growth over time, leveraging flexible parameterisation and statistical tools for model fitting.

 # Statement of need